-and has either chosen not to proceed to the dissertation, or has failed the dissertation on either the first or second attempt.
+and has either chosen not to proceed to the independent research paper, or has failed the independent research paper on either the first or second attempt.

 The Postgraduate Diploma with Distinction may be awarded if a weighted average of 70.00% or above is achieved, with no mark below 60%.
 The Postgraduate Diploma with Merit may be awarded if a student achieves a weighted average of 65.00%, with no mark for any element falling below 50%.